 - Put writing time in your calendar and treat it as any other appointment.

 - Schedule your writing time for when you are most productive.
 If you think best in the morning, write in the morning rather than trying to write late at night, and vice versa.

 - Use a template and outline your post before you start.
-Here’s my “perfect” blog post template if you need somewhere to start.
+You can grab my “perfect” blog post template from our free resource library if you need somewhere to start.

 - Break writing down into smaller tasks.
-Use this writing process checklist to give you some ideas of how.
+Use the writing process checklist from our free resource library to give you some ideas of how.

 - Outsource any tasks you can to make blogging simpler and more efficient for you.
 Here are 50 ideas for tasks you might outsource.

 But beyond these more “physical” actions, I believe a lot of the reason people struggle with blogging is a mindset issue.

 Great writing doesn’t just happen.
 It’s a skill, a practice, a craft.
 It’s magic and alchemy.
 It’s moving meditation.
 And it requires that you get in touch with the mindset that will spur you to begin.
 Start writing.
 Keep writing.